 2. Tell the group they will create musical stories for their Scheherazade piece, which will fit in as episodes in the piece.
-You can either choose 3 movements of Rimsky-Korsakov’s Scheherazade which are musical depictions of stories, or children could use a story they already know, or create their own stories.
+You can choose 3 movements of Rimsky-Korsakov’s Scheherazade which are musical depictions of stories, or children could use a story they already know, or they could create their own stories.

 3. Split into 4 groups:

 - Three groups will now take one story each and come up with their own musical version of it (see next step).

 - The fourth group will devise an ending for your piece.